devingDev/BeatJS/README.md

 # Credits:
 DanielSant0s https://github.com/DanielSant0s/AthenaEnv for the JS Engine! thanks!
 _gaben from Steppers Anonymous Discord many thanks for all the input especially regarding bpm and scrolling!
+sklag_fatalout from PS2 Scene Discord for some JS tips and sharing his code